zpisecki/Team-All-wyn-In/README.md

 calc_mapping.ipynb contains the code for determining the regions for the CALC data that match with the NCS regions, as well as plotting both datasets on a US map and for the distribution images within the report.

 calc_scrape070421.ipynb is the total program that was written to pull the CALC data and scrape the job descriptions and locations from the GSA contract documents

+CALC_NLP.ipynb contains the SQL database creation and the NLP model Python code used for CALC dataset.